anharmonic/anharmonic.github.io/thermal2-manual.md

 The file of the 3rd order force constants, produced by qq2rr.x or asr3.x or sparse.x

 #### asr2 (CHARACTER, default: “no”)
-Method used to apply the acoustic sum rule, can be “no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant) or “spread” (distribute the compensation on all the FCs proportionally to their amplitude)
+Method used to apply the acoustic sum rule, can be “no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant).

 #### nq (INTEGER, no default)
 Number of q-points to read (see below)